hazelcast/hazelcast-reference-manual/daux/docs/1200_Transactions/100_Creating_a_Transaction_Interface.md

 You create a `TransactionContext` object to begin, commit, and rollback a transaction.
 You can obtain transaction-aware instances of queues, maps, sets, lists, multimaps via `TransactionContext`, work with them, and commit/rollback in one shot.
-You can see the [TransactionContext source code here](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/transaction/TransactionContext.java).
+You can see the [TransactionContext API here](http://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/transaction/TransactionContext.html).

 Hazelcast supports two types of transactions: ONE_PHASE and TWO_PHASE.
 The type of transaction controls what happens when a member crashes while a transaction is committing.
 The default behavior is TWO_PHASE.